Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

 Other networks were proposed in 2017, this time for JPEG steganalysis.
-In \cite{Zeng2017} \cite{Zeng2017_Millions}, authors proposed a pre-processing inspired by the Rich Models, and the use of a big learning database.
-The results were close to those of the state-of-the-art.
+In \cite{Zeng2017} \cite{Zeng2017_Millions} (See Figures \ref{fig:ReST-Net} and \ref{fig:ReST-Net-sub}), authors proposed a pre-processing inspired by Rich Models, and the use of a large learning database.
+The results were close to those of existing state-of-the-art methods (Ensemble Classifier + Rich Models).
 In \cite{Chen2017_PNet}, the network is built with a {\it phase-split} inspired by the JPEG compression process.
-An ensemble of CNNs was required to obtain results that were slightly better than those of the state-of-the-art.
-In {\bf Xu-Net-Jpeg} \cite{Xu2017}, a CNN inspired by ResNet \cite{He2016_ResNet} with the {\it shortcut connection} trick, and 20 layers also improved the results in term of accuracy.
-Note that in 2018 the ResDet \cite{Huang2018_ResDet} propose a variant of {\bf Xu-Net-Jpeg} \cite{Xu2017} with close results.
+An ensemble of CNNs was required to obtain results that were slightly better than those obtained by current best approach.
+In Xu-Net-Jpeg \cite{Xu2017}, a CNN inspired by ResNet \cite{He2016_ResNet} with the {\it shortcut connection} trick, and 20 blocks also improved the results in terms of accuracy.
+Note that in 2018 the ResDet \cite{Huang2018_ResDet} proposed a variant of {\bf Xu-Net-Jpeg} \cite{Xu2017} with similar results.

-These results were highly encouraging, but regarding the gain obtained in other image processing tasks using Deep Learning methods \cite{Lecun2015}, the steganalysis results were not "10\% better" compared to the classical approaches that use an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} with a Rich Model \cite{Fridrich2012_Rich}, \cite{Xia2017} or a Rich Model with a Selection-Channel Awareness \cite{Denemark2014_maxSRM}, \cite{Denemark2016_SCA_Sigma}, \cite{Denemark2016_SCA_Delta}.
-In 2017, the main trends to improve CNN results were using an ensemble of CNNs, modifying the topology by mimicking the Rich Models extraction process or using ResNet.
-In most of the cases, the design or the experimental effort was very high for a very small improvement of the performance in comparison to the network such as AlexNet \cite{Krizhevsky2012_Convnet}, VGG16 \cite{Simonyan2015_VGG16}, GoogleNet \cite{Szegedy2015_GoogleNet}, ResNet \cite{He2016_ResNet}, etc, that inspired those researches.
+These results were highly encouraging, but regarding the gain obtained in other image processing tasks using Deep Learning methods \cite{Lecun2015}, the steganalysis results represented less than a 10\% improvement compared to the classical approaches that use an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} with Rich Models \cite{Fridrich2012_Rich}, \cite{Xia2017} or Rich Models with a Selection-Channel Awareness \cite{Denemark2014_maxSRM}, \cite{Denemark2016_SCA_Sigma}, \cite{Denemark2016_SCA_Delta}.
+The revolutionary significant gain in the use of deep learning, observed in other areas of signal processing, was not yet present for steganalysis.
+In 2017, the main trends to improve CNN results were using an ensemble of CNNs, modifying the topology by mimicking Rich Models extraction process or using ResNet.
+In most of the cases, the design or the experimental effort was very high for a very limited improvement of performance in comparison to networks such as AlexNet \cite{Krizhevsky2012_Convnet}, VGG16 \cite{Simonyan2015_VGG16}, GoogleNet \cite{Szegedy2015_GoogleNet}, ResNet \cite{He2016_ResNet}, etc, that inspired this research.